silberberg11/silberberg11/README.md

-- 👋 Hi, I’m @dispera-cs
+- 👋 Hi, I’m @silberberg11
-- 👀 I’m interested in Red Teaming, Network Security and Risk Management
+- 👀 I have a deep interest in Network Security, Physical Cybersecurity and Risk Management.
 - 📍 Based in Sydney, Australia

 <!---